![]() |

 Ziggy and Jim, getting to know each other at Martinique Beach, NS |

-We met Silvia at our favorite local vet Full Circle, where she gave a 3-hour 'Understanding AGGRESSION' course, to a group of us, who have taken on fosters and adopted rescued dogs, which many of the dogs can come with challenges and unique fears that are unknown to the new adopters.
+We met Silvia at our favorite local vet, Full Circle, where she led a 3-hour 'Understanding AGGRESSION' course for a group of us who have taken on fosters and adopted rescued dogs, many of whom can come with challenges and unique fears that are unknown to new adopters.

-Ziggy has had, counting us, 4 homes, of which two of those homes, had 4 dogs per household.
-Can not imagine the unsettling challenges each home has imprinted on his need for security, trust, and survival with owners who clearly didn't know how to introduce another dog to their already established pack.
+Ziggy has had, counting us, four homes, of which two of those homes had four dogs per household.
+I cannot imagine the unsettling challenges each home has imposed on its need for security, trust, and survival, with owners who clearly didn't know how to introduce another dog to their already established pack.

-Ziggy came to ASDR's rescue with a 4-page, handwritten letter from the previous owners, negatively describing, the 'badass' dog you would NOT want to adopt.
-Ziggy was said to not get along with others; HATED other dogs, children, and all people, was bad at going for walks, snapped and bit at the owners, wasn't toilet trained, and so forth.
-None of these listed issues turned out to be HIS issues for the most part and thinks Ziggy was desperately trying to survive an angry household with no one to trust, including the dog pack.
+Ziggy came to ASDR's rescue with a 4-page, handwritten letter from the previous owners, negatively describing the 'badass' dog you would NOT want to adopt.
+Ziggy was said to not get along with others; he hated other dogs, children, and all people, was difficult to walk, snapped and bit at his owners, wasn't toilet-trained, and so forth.
+None of these listed issues turned out to be HIS issues for the most part, and thinks Ziggy was desperately trying to survive an angry household with no one to trust, including the dog pack.

-Ziggy's foster, Sara Stewart put Ziggy through the tests, observing if any of this written information is really about this dog.
-She had him around all her dogs, horses, people, and children, all coming and going on her large and busy ranch called Furry Friends Inn, and showed himself to be a nice little dog with some nervous issues but nothing too horrible as described by the letter submitted to ASDR.
-Ziggy still has some anxiety and trust issues thou that need to be addressed positively and more toilet training when he came to my home.
+Ziggy's foster, Sara Stewart, put Ziggy through the tests, observing if any of this written information is really about this dog.
+She had him around all her dogs, horses, people, and children, all coming and going on her large and busy ranch, called Furry Friends Inn, and showed himself to be a lovely little dog with some nervous issues, but nothing too severe, as described in the letter submitted to ASDR.
+Ziggy still has some anxiety and trust issues, though, that need to be addressed positively and more toilet training when he came to my home.

-I am so thankful I found this book in my local library and read 'Calming Signals' also passing it on to Jim to read, BEFORE adopting Ziggy.
-Jim has been practicing some of those calming signals to Ziggy and the dog responds back to him.
-Once you know these signals, it is useful when walking your dog and approaching another dog to observe what state both are in and maybe remove your dog before a dangerous or stressful situation triggers.
+I am so thankful I found this book in my local library and read 'Calming Signals', also passing it on to Jim to read, BEFORE adopting Ziggy.
+Jim has been practicing some of those calming signals with Ziggy, and the dog responds to him.
+Once you know these signals, it is useful when walking your dog and approaching another dog to observe what state both are in, and remove your dog before a dangerous or stressful situation triggers.

 ![]() |